 “There’s something terrible about reality and I don’t know what it is.” – Giuliana (Monica Vitti)

 Modern malaise and alienation are two themes that Michelangelo Antonioni (L’Avventura , La notte, L’eclisse ) returned to repeatedly throughout the 1960s.
-In Red Desert (1964), which is currently streaming on FilmStruck and available on DVD and Blu-ray from Criterion, these ideas find expression in Italy’s postwar industrial landscape and in Monica Vitti’s large eyes.
+In Red Desert (1964) these ideas find expression in Italy’s postwar industrial landscape and in Monica Vitti’s large eyes.
 Vitti was Antonioni’s muse throughout much of the decade and Red Desert provided the Roman beauty with one of her best and most iconic roles in the form of Giuliana, a woman who is desperately and deeply alone.
 Giuliana is married to a wealthy and providing man; they have a lovely child, many friends and even more acquaintances.
 Despite this, she is unable to connect with people and her surroundings.
 Giuliana’s isolation has plunged her into an all-consuming depression triggering bouts of paranoia that she cannot express in words so she has retreated inward.
 Her eyes are her only voice and they are dark, bottomless pools of emotion pleading for warmth and sympathy in a world that is often cold and incredulous.

 Unlike the stark black and white topographies that dominated Antonioni’s earlier work, Red Desert pulses with color.
 But as its title suggests, it is a barren and desolate film that gives form to Giuliana’s anxieties and its tinted charm is manufactured.
 With help from art director and production designer Piero Poletto (L’eclisse, The 10th Victim , The Passenger ) the director added additional hues to his first full-color feature by generously painting trees, grass, buildings, backdrops, furniture and even fruit in an effort to mimic Giuliana’s internal habitat.
 The soundtrack, an experimental electronic score composed by Giovanni Fusco and Vittorio Gelmetti, also evokes the protagonist’s inner life by including industrial and natural noise.
 Amid the perfectly placed props and creative framing devices that breathe life into the fog and smoke-shrouded scenery, Giuliana’s fixations and fears take shape creating a factory-filled phantasmagoria of sight and sound.